-Step 1:

-Choose a box and decorate it You can buy a nice gift box or use a wooden case and decorate it with fabric, flowers, ribbons or images you or your loved one liked.
+Step 1: Choose a box and decorate it You can buy a nice gift box or use a wooden case and decorate it with fabric, flowers, ribbons or images you or your loved one liked.
+Step 2: Gather significant items that remind you of your loved one sorting process.

-Step 2:

-Gather significant items that remind you of your loved

-This can itself be a sorting process.
 The items to be put into the box can include personal possessions like a diary, clothes or a watch; photos, obituary, identification articles, toys, artwork and letters, among others.